litstack/litstack/docs/docs/fields/relation.md

 # Relation

 A relation picker.
-Relation picker can be created for any relation of your model.
+Relation pickers can be created for any relation of your model.

-For the relation Field only the name of the relation must be specified, the type of the relation is automatically recognized and displayed accordingly.
+For the relation field only the name of the relation must be specified.
+The type of the relation is automatically recognized and displayed accordingly.

 The relations Field can only be used for **Crud Models** and not in **Forms** or **Blocks**.
 For Forms or Blocks the [oneRelation](/docs/fields/one_relation.html) or [manyRelation](/docs/fields/many_relation.html) field can be used.